Hagood Mill Historic Site

 Volunteer Concerns

-In the event that a volunteer has a question or concern about their duties or assigned task, they should report to the Volunteer Coordinator.
-If concerns should directly involve staff or other volunteers they should report to the Site Director.
+If a volunteer has a question or concern about their duties or assigned task, they should report to the Volunteer Coordinator.
+If concerns should directly involve staff or other volunteers, they should report to the Site Director.
 In the event that your concerns have not been addressed by the Site Director, then the volunteer should contact the Chair of the Hagood Mill Foundation Board.

 Termination of Service

 The volunteer may at any time, for whatever reason, decide to sever the volunteer’s relationship with the Hagood Mill.
-Notice of such a decision should be communicated as soon as possible in writing to the volunteer’s supervisor.
+Notice of such a decision should be communicated as soon as possible in writing to the Volunteer Coordinator.

 1792- Historical research has revealed that the earliest grist mill constructed on the property dates back to 1792.